PatrykMilewski/aws-sso-switcher/README.md

 - `your-profile-sso` can be used normally by sourcing env variables with credentials, when you can simply call `source sso-switch --profile your-profile-sso`, then credentials will be available for the console session, that called the command

+### Serverless Framework, Amplify etc.

+If you want to use SSO credentials with frameworks, that make use of AWS SDK/CLI for you, you might run into some problems.

+Recommended way of solving it is by simply using env variables sourcing with `source sso-switch --profile your-profile-sso`

 ### How it works?